History of Campbell’s Resort

 In 1898, C.C.
 Campbell, a former judge and lawman from Souix City, Iowa, headed west to find a “land of opportunity.”
 The Judge walked from the end of the Washington Central Railway line (in Wilbur, Washington) to Lake Chelan – a three day hike.
 Once the Judge saw the untouched, rugged landscape surrounding a beautiful, crystal clear lake, he moved his family to Chelan and became their permanent home.
 The original hotel property was purchased for $400 in 1898.
 The seller is famously quoted saying he’d “sold a sand dune to a sucker.”

-The original 16-room hotel (named the Chelan Hotel) opened in 1901 and was operated by the Judge and his wife, Caroline.
+The original 16-room hotel (named the Hotel Chelan) opened in 1901 and was operated by the Judge and his wife, Caroline.
 The goal was “to erect a hostelry of the type that would be a credit to the community.”
 The hotel accommodated all walks of pioneer life, from teamsters and prospectors to homesteaders and tourists – each served with trademark hospitality and Caroline’s famous cooking.

 The Judge and Caroline had one son, Arthur Campbell.
 Arthur was a part of the first Chelan High School graduating class in 1908, then went on to graduate from the University of Washington with a law degree in 1914.
 A strong man, Arthur kept himself busy at UW with athletics (track & field, wrestling, and rowing on the crew team).
 Post graduation, Arthur served in World War I and married his wife Ann Monfort.
 Art and Ann had two sons, Arthur II and Daniel.